Scholarships

 Sea Grant Scholarship Timeline

-- March 19, 2023: Student applications due.
-This includes an essay, transcripts (including fall 2022), and confirmation of having read requirements to receive full support if selected a a Sea Grant Scholar.
-(See above for details.)
+• April 1, 2024: Student applications due.
+This includes an essay, transcripts (including fall 2023), and confirmation of having read requirements to receive full support if selected a a Sea Grant Scholar.
+See above for details.

-- May - August 2024: Sea Grant Scholars engage in a summer internship hosted by a variety of STEM-focused organizations or those that benefit from or contribute to developing and sharing science-based information that benefits the environment or local economies in the Lake Champlain basin or in or near their hometown watershed.
-In addition, Scholars participate remotely in Community Engaged Internship professional development webinars offered through the National Sea Grant Network.
+• May - August 2025: Sea Grant Scholars will be paid $5000 to engage in a summer internship hosted by an organization or faculty member through which the Scholar will contribute to developing and sharing science-based information that benefits the environment or local economies in the Lake Champlain basin or another watershed(s).
+In addition, Scholars will participate remotely in Community Engaged Internship professional development webinars offered through the National Sea Grant Network.

 Contact